Non-stop flights to Seoul (ICN)

 Flights from Hong Kong to Seoul

-There is 1 airport in Hong Kong that has a direct connection to Seoul, which is Hong Kong.
-From Hong Kong, airlines that operate direct flights are Air Seoul, Asiana Airlines (Star Alliance), Cathay Pacific (Oneworld), Hong Kong Airlines, Hong Kong Express, Jeju Air, Korean Air (SkyTeam) and Tway Air.
+Hong Kong is the only city in Hong Kong with direct flights to Seoul.
+From Hong Kong, airlines that operate direct flights are Asiana Airlines (Star Alliance), Cathay Pacific (Oneworld), Greater Bay Airlines, Hong Kong Airlines, Hong Kong Express, Jeju Air, Jin Air, Korean Air (SkyTeam) and Tway Air.

 Flights from Hungary to Seoul